bohendo/valuemachine/README.md

 Better tools for filling out form 1040 & friends for 2018 US taxes.

+# Disclaimer

+I am not even remotely qualified to be doing this.

+This repo certainly has some bugs lurking and, if you put your faith in it, the IRS will likely have some problems w you.

+Those are not my problems, use these tools at your own risk.
+Do your own research.

 # Prerequisites

 `make`: Probably already installed, otherwise run something like `brew install make` or `apt-get install make`